steveloughran/formality/styleguide/styleguide.md

 * shut down services after the test run.
 * Not leave threads running or services running irrespective of whether they fail or not.
 That is: always clean up afterwards, either in `try {} finally {}` clauses or `@After` and `@AfterClass` methods.
 This teardown code must also be robust against incomplete state, such as null object references.
 * Work on OS/X, non-Intel platforms and Windows.
 There's a field in `org.apache.hadoop.util.Shell` which can be used in an `Assert.assume()` clause to skip test cases which do not work here.
+* To avoid port in use exceptions, use port '0' for registering services, or scan for a free port.

 Tests MUST NOT